Explosion Injuries and Fatalities

 Pipeline and Propane Tank Explosions

-The use of propane as a fuel source doesn't just pose a fire danger, but the tanks themselves can be susceptible to explosions if they are not used correctly.
+Using propane as a fuel source doesn’t just pose a fire danger; the tanks themselves can be susceptible to explosions if not used correctly.

 The gas pipeline is a vital link in transporting gas throughout the country.
 These pipelines have been known to burst or leak and cause explosions.
-There have been instances when people who live near these pipelines have been killed by the ruptures, while other times people have died because they were working on the pipelines and lacked adequate training.
+There have been instances when the ruptures have killed people who live near these pipelines, while other times, people have died because they were working on the pipelines and lacked adequate training.

 Chemical Explosions